Tscience behind migraines and cervicogenic headaches

 Evidence suggests that chiropractic care, including spinal manipulation, improves migraine and cervicogenic (originating in neck) headaches.
 However, researchers have many theories.
 There are studies to explain beyond the “vascular dilation” and “muscle contraction” theories.
-This post is about West Palm Beach Chiropractor: The Science Behind Headaches, Part II.
+This post is about West Palm Beach Chiropractor: The Science Behind Migraines and Cervicogenic Headaches.

-West Palm Beach Chiropractor: The Science Behind Headaches and the Cranial Parasympathetic Nerve Reactions
+West Palm Beach Chiropractor: The Science Behind Migraines, Cranial Parasympathetic Nerve Reactions, and the Facial Nerve

-Firstly, cranial parasympathetic nerve reactions occurs between neurons (nerve cells) in the pons.
-The pons is that part of your brainstem that links your brain and spinal cord.
-And this parasympathetic output is part of the nervous system that slows the heart, dilates blood vessels, decreases pupil size, increases digestive juices, and relaxes muscles in the gastrointestinal tract.
+First, the cranial parasympathetic nerve reactions occurs between neurons (nerve cells) in the pons (part of brainstem that links brain and spinal cord).
+Accordingly, this parasympathetic output is part of the nervous system that slows the heart, dilates blood vessels, decreases pupil size, increases digestive juices, and relaxes muscles in the gastrointestinal tract.
 So the parasympathetic nervous system controls the body’s ability to relax.

-West Palm Beach Chiropractor: The Science Behind Headaches and Dopamine
+West Palm Beach Chiropractor: The Science Behind Migraines and Dopamine

-Scientist looked at the relationship between dopamine and migraine.
-Dopamine is a neurotransmitter.
-Specifically, it is a chemical messenger in the brain that plays a crucial role in various bodily functions.
-Moreover, these functions include the “reward system”, movement, attention/ focus, and mood.
-Finally, some studies suggest that chiropractic adjustments can improve mood and reduce pain, potentially by releasing dopamine and serotonin.
+Additionally, Scientist looked at the relationship between dopamine and migraine.
+And Dopamine is a neurotransmitter.
+This is a chemical messenger in the brain.
+It plays a crucial role in bodily functions: reward system, movement, attention and focus, mood.

 As noted above, Scientists are looking at the connection between the nervous system and headaches.